 The right to vote is considered a universal human right, recognizing that taking part in this type of civic action is central to any democratic governments founded on the will of the people.
-Unfortunately, for the over 6 million individuals with intellectual and developmental disabilities (IDD) living in the United States, this is a right often made difficult to exercise or is sometimes outright denied.
+Unfortunately, for the over 6 million individuals with intellectual and developmental disabilities (IDD) living in the United States, voting for people with disabilities is often made difficult or is sometimes outright denied.

 As the next wave of elections occurs, it is critical that direct support staff (DSP) and IDD providers are ensuring this is a right all individuals with IDD can exercise.
 Just as providers focus on choice-making in other aspects of life, they can also help promote choice-making and self-advocacy when it comes to voting.